jateh88/fdr/README.rst

     #.
 Note: You might see a note about ``pip`` being out of date.
 This is ok, but feel free to update it as suggested.
 #. **Run** ``rtm``
     a.
 In Command Prompt, type ``rtm``
+    #.
+Note: Running the command prompt with elevated privileges is only needed for installing and upgrading ``rtm``.
+To run the program, just open command prompt normally.

 How to Upgrade to Latest Version